entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/README.md

 #### Add Custom Resources

 ::: tip Why Custom Resources?
-Standard resources in Kubernetes include things like `Pods`, which are groups of one or more containers, `Services`, the way to call or access pods, and `Ingresses`, for managing external access to clusters.
+Standard resources in Kubernetes include things like `Pods`, which are groups of one or more containers, `Services`, the way to call or access pods, and `Ingresses`, for managing cluster resources.

-[Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) let you retrieve and store structured data.
+[Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) let you store and retrieve structured data.
 Combining a custom resource with a custom controller allows you to define a desired state to automate the running of your applications or services in a Kubernetes cluster.
 :::

 Examples of custom resources in Entando are: